If you are searching for an easy solution, click here: The solution most recommended by us [85%]

 WinX HD Video Converter Deluxe offers the easiest yet effective solution to make this done.
-You're able to transcode any videos encoded in HEVC codec to H.264, not only sticking to the original format, but also convert to a different video format, such as converting MKV HEVC to MP4, AVI, MOV in H.264 codec etc. It also allows you to compress 4K resolution to 1080p/720p, which is better fitted to smallers screens or less-powered computer.
+You're able to transcode any videos encoded in HEVC codec to H.264, not only sticking to the original container format, but also converting to a different video format, such as converting MKV HEVC to MP4, AVI, MOV in H.264 codec etc. It also allows you to compress 4K resolution to 1080p/720p, which is better fitted to smaller screens or less-powered computer.
 Besides, with the support of GPU hardware acceleration, this 4K HEVC video converter is able to decode and encode HEVC at superfast speed while keeping crisp images.

 Download and install the HEVC video converter following the wizard steps.
 Then convert HEVC to H.264, which is perfectly supported by Adobe Premiere Pro within 3 steps.

 Step 1.
 Launch the program and click +Video button to add the Adobe Premiere Pro unrecognized HEVC files.
 You can import multiple HEVC videos at once for batch conversion.

 Step 2.
 Select an H.264-encoded format for the output video.
 MP4 is always preferred for better compatibility on any devices and screens.
 Just click General Profiles > MP4 Video (h264+aac) > OK.
 Of course, you can also convert HEVC to MOV, MPEG, M2TS, WMV, VOB or more Adobe Premiere Pro supported file formats.